 Complete licensure preparation requirements and your master’s degree in one year (prerequisites may extend timeframe).
 Live on or near campus and take full-time courses with the opportunity to complete some student teaching abroad.
 Small class sizes and a cohort model are perfect for those looking for a supportive community of learners and an accelerated route to teaching licensure.

-Twin Cities and Rochester Programs (Two to Three Years)
+Twin Cities Program (Two to Three Years)

 Continue working while completing licensure preparation coursework in the evenings and on some Saturdays.
 The timeline for program completion varies depending on licensure/subject area and prerequisites.
 A flexible model allows you to take courses as they fit your schedule so that you can continue working full time up until the semester you student teach.
 Courses are taught by expert practitioner faculty.